Vince's Pre-Veterinary Student Scholarship

 To apply, please submit all of the following in one email to vince (at) vincekotchian.com with the subject line "2024 Pre-Vet Scholarship":

 - Your current college

 - Your current course of study

-- An original poem, written by you (see below).
+- An original poem, written by you, in an attachment to the email.